Funding, Finance, and Resource Information

 Maximum Appointment Levels

 The Graduate School sets the maximum levels of graduate appointments.
 For U.S. citizens, the maximum appointment level during the academic year is 75 percent.
-This means that a student with a 50 percent assistantship and/or lectureship may work no more than an additional 10 hours a week as a student hourly and/or course grader.
+This means that a domestic student with a 50 percent assistantship and/or lectureship may work no more than an additional 10 hours a week as a student hourly and/or course grader.

 International students with a 50 percent appointment may not accept any additional hourly or grader assignments during the academic year.